 About Moira & Holy Loch Pottery

-Moira is a member of the Scottish Pottery Association (SPA), Cutural Heritage and Arts Assembly (CHARts), Cowal Open Studios, She is a regular exhibitor with the SPA.
-Gardening shows include the Harrogate Flower Show and Gardening Scotland.
+Moira is a member of the Scottish Pottery Association (SPA), The Cutural Heritage and Arts Assembly (CHARts) and Cowal Open Studios.
+She attends gardening shows including the Harrogate Flower Show and Gardening Scotland.
 She has also exhibited work at the Barony Centre, West Kilbride, the Scottish Sculpture Park at Caol Ruadh, Colintraive, Argyll and Scotland’s Natural Heritage site, Taynish, Argyll.
 In 2018 Moira won the Beltane Award at the Paisley Art Institute’s Open Exhibition.

 Moira welcomes enquires from fellow potters and people interested in learning about pottery.